 Figure Scenario 3b: Reference geometry for mobile WSD and portable outdoor DTT at 1.5 m agl

 The coupling loss G between the WSD and the victim portable receiver at short range can be modelled as free space loss.
-Assuming a DTT antenna gain of 2.15 dBi, and no polarization discrimination and a separation of 4 m, the coupling loss G at 650MHz will be 40.8 - 2.15 = 38.65 dB.
+Assuming a portable DTT antenna gain of 2.15 dBi, and no polarization discrimination and a separation of 4 m, the coupling loss G at 650MHz will be G = 40.8 - 2.15 = 38.65 dB.
 This path loss figure is valid for a WSD operating at 650 MHz.

 Geometry for Protection of Indoor Portable DTT from mobile WSD UE (Scenario 3c)